• Skip to primary navigation

 • They are super quick and easy to make!
 In less than 30 minutes, you can whip up a batch and indulge your caramel apple cravings.

-• Caramel Apple Cookies are the perfect sweet treat for all sorts of fall activities.
+• Delicious Caramel Apple Cookies are the perfect sweet treat for all sorts of fall activities.
 Take them to the school bake sale, bring them to soccer practice, and pack a batch for tailgating at the big game.

 • The apple pie spice makes these cookies smell divine, and taste just like mini apple pies.